cj-mills/christianjmills/_posts/2022-7-17-Fastai-to-OpenVINO-to-Unity-Tutorial-Windows-1.md

 **Define path for OpenVINO IR xml model file**

-The conversion script generates an XML file and a BIN file for the model.
-The XML file contains information about the model architecture and the BIN file stores the model weights.
-We need both files for each converted model.
-The BIN file uses the same name as the XML file.
+The conversion script generates an XML containing information about the model architecture and a BIN file that stores the trained weights.
+We need both files to perform inference.
+OpenVINO uses the same name for the BIN file as provided for the XML file.

 ```python